ndextools/ndex-morphcs/docs/developer-notes.md

 3. Clone or download this application's GitHub repository to yet another project directory.

-4. Then using a Terminal or Command shell from the project directory, enter the following command:
+4. Then using a Terminal or Command shell from the project directory, enter the following command - just as you did with the `ndex-object-model` and `ndex-java-client` dependencies:
 ```text
 mvn clean package
 ```
-The two Apache Commons dependencies should be automatically downloaded by Maven into it's local .M2 repository.

-After execution of the above Maven command, the resulting executable binary files are found in the ${project_dir/src/target} directory.
+The above command will compile and build this application's executable library (JAR) file, which is found in the ${project_dir/src/target} directory.
-The file named `morphcx.jar` contains a fully-formed executable packaged with all dependencies.
+The executable file named `morphcx.jar` contains a fully-formed executable packaged with all dependencies.
-That is the file that needs to be placed in a directory pointed to by the Java PATH or CLASSPATH environment variables, or in the present/current working directory from which you invoke the application.
+This file should be placed in a directory pointed to by the Java CLASSPATH environment variable, or explicitedly pointed to when the application is invoked through the Java JVM.

 Sample CX networks are provided in the ${project_dir/src/target/sample-networks} directory.
-It is possible -- even likely -- that these networks are not the most up to-date CX network.
-They are only intended to be used for quickly testing the application.
+It is possible -- even likely! -- that these networks are not the most up to-date CX network.
+The files are only intended to be used to quickly test the application and to verify a successful installation.

-A immediate way to test the application is to...
-* Insure the project directory is make the target directory the current directory and enter the following command:
+Test the application by making the target ${project_dir/src/target} directory the current directory, then enter the following command:
 ```text
 java -jar morphcx.jar -c tsv -i sample-networks/LUMINAL_BREAST_CANCER.json -o sample-networks/LUMINAL_BREAST_CANCER.tsv